WR breakout age database

 A focused board for this year's fantasy drafts, built around 2026 WR prospects who declared early and reached a 20% dominator breakout before age 21.

-For each wide receiver season, the calculator averages receiving yard share and receiving touchdown share.
-A breakout season is the first season where that dominator rating is at least 20%.
+For each wide receiver season, the database averages receiving yard share and receiving touchdown share.
+A breakout season is the first season where that dominator rating is at least 20% (defined and popularized by PlayerProfiler's Breakout Age models).

 The age calculation uses September 1 of the college season, which keeps comparisons consistent across prospects and avoids pretending we know each team's exact offensive snap timeline.

-NFL fantasy outcomes use regular-season PPR scoring from nflverse weekly player stats.
+NFL fantasy outcomes use FantasyPros regular-season WR PPR stats.
 Top-12, top-24, and top-36 seasons are ranked by full-season WR PPR points, and relationship cards exclude players without NFL outcome data.

 Early declare is a dataset-derived flag: drafted players are marked early declares when their draft year came within three seasons of their first college season in this CFBD sample.